JimL8866/TinDog/README.md

-Use bootstrap to create a website
+Use bootstrap library to create a website